Badisse/Developpeur-Ethereum-Template/6. Dapp/Projet/hardhat/docs/Voting.md

 function addVoter(address _addr) external nonpayable
 ```

-Add a voterMust be called by the owner of the contract
+Add a voter

-*Emit a VoterRegistered event*
+*Must be called by the owner of the contract.
+Emit a VoterRegistered event*

 #### Parameters